-The real estate sector plays a significant role in the economy: it is second only to agriculture in terms of employment generation in Bihar and substantially contributes to the state gross domestic product.
+The real estate sector plays a significant role in the economy: it is second only to agriculture in terms of employment generation in the state and substantially contributes to the state gross domestic product.
 The construction sector has also been responsible for the development of over 250 ancillary industries such as cement, steel, paints, brick, timber, building materials, etc in our country.
 A study by a credit rating agency ICRA shows that the construction industry ranks third among the 14 major sectors in terms of direct, indirect and induced effects in all sectors of the economy.
-A unit increase in expenditure in the real estate sector can generate a fivefold increase in income of the people of Bihar.
-But it seems that the development is a not a word in the dictionary of political class of Bihar.
-Since two year now the Patna real estate faces stagnation due to non decisions from all concerned parties of Patna real estate market.
+A unit increase in expenditure in the real estate sector can generate a fivefold increase in income of the people of state.
+But it seems that the development is a not a word in the dictionary of political class of Jharkhand.

 The second home buyer or investor in Patna normally falls into the dilemma when it comes to investing in land in Patna or an apartment in Patna.
 Both the investments in Patna have some merits and demerits, but there are a few important points that can help an investor in Patna arrive at a definite stand.